hozuki/gfan/README.md

 ### What is the motivation?

-On Cloud Music poor translations can often be seen.
-A optimistic assumption is that, these low quality translations are mainly contributed by people who does not actually understand the source language.
-Based on this assumption, those people would use machine translations for help, and modify some words to make it more "natural".
+You can sometimes see poor translations on Cloud Music.
+An optimistic assumption is that, these low quality translations are mainly contributed by people who do not actually understand the source language.
+Based on this assumption, those people would turn to machine translations for help, and modify some words to make it more "natural".

 Let's see how this works.
 This behavior is mostly seen on Japanese-Chinese translations.
 There are kanjis (jp: 漢字) in Japanese, which are often the in the characters' traditional writing (zh: 繁体字) or variants (zh: 异体字) in modern Chinese.